datacentricdesign/iob22/computational-thinking/environment.md

 ![Name your repl]({{site.baseurl}}/assets/images/fill_in_repl_name.png)

-# Explore the Replit Layout
+# Explore the _Replit_ Layout

-Once you have created the project, you can see the software development environment, composed of three vertical panels:
+Once you have created a project you can see the software development environment, composed of three vertical panels:

 * on the left, this is a file explorer listing the file of your project.
 All our code will fit in the default file 'main.py';
-* in the centre, this is a text editor, to edit the code.
-You can see that there is one tab at the top 'main.py': you are currently editing the file named 'main.py'.
+* in the centre, this is a text editor to edit the code.
+You can see that there is one tab at the top, 'main.py': you are currently editing the file named 'main.py'.
 * on the right, this is a `Terminal`: a text-based interface to interact with the computer.

 ![Explore code editor layout]({{site.baseurl}}/assets/images/explore_repl_layout.png)

 # Execute Code

-Now that we have the code editor opened with a new project, let's try to run a code example.
+Now that we have the code editor open with a new project, let's run a code example.

 First, on top of the code editor, click on 'examples' marked in blue.